-Forget squats, if you want to grow your glutes, this 10-minute home workout is a must-try.
-I won’t lie to you — I hate glute exercises.
-Whether I’m reluctantly tacking them on to my leg-day workouts as a finisher or warming up with glute activation exercises, I have to take a deep breath and seriously hype myself up.
+Forget squats.
+If you want to grow your glutes, this 10-minute home workout is a must-try.
+I'm not a huge fan of glute exercises, so whether I'm reluctantly sticking them on to leg-day workouts as a quick finisher or using glute activation exercises to warm up, I have to take a breath and hype myself up.

-You can perform the Train With GAINSBYBRAINS "booty pump" 10-minute workout without squats.
+Enter, the Train With GAINSBYBRAINS "booty pump" 10-minute workout without squats.
 You can do this as a bodyweight glute workout or grab a dumbbell, kettlebell, or resistance band to add intensity (check out the best adjustable dumbbells and the best resistance bands here).
 Either way, expect to give your glutes a good pump with just 10 minutes and six moves.
 Now that's more like it.

 The 10-minute glute workout forms part of a wider 24-day FIT challenge, but it’s highly effective as a standalone glute exercise and can be done regularly.
 If you need leg-day inspiration, why not try a 7-move kettlebell leg workout and add this as a finisher?

 We recommend watching the video below for tips on perfecting your form and learning to do each exercise with proper core engagement to protect your lower back before you begin.

 You have three gluteal muscles — the gluteus medius, gluteus minimus, and gluteus maximus (the largest and strongest muscle).
 A quick and effective glutes workout will give all these muscles the attention they deserve, so expect to move in different planes of motion — lifting your legs forwards and sideways — to hit all your backside muscles with maximum intensity.
 For example, your gluteus medius is responsible for abducting your hip when you lift your leg sideways, and this workout uses specific hip abduction exercises to target the muscle.